Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

 which matches the conclusions of Ref.~\cite{nuria}.
 The present formalism guarantees that Eq.~\eqref{sum_ckk2} holds exactly even in presence of nonlocal pseudopotentials, thereby resolving the technical difficulties that were pointed out in Ref.~\cite{nuria}; this is another central result of this work.

-{\em Rotational sum rules.} In isolated systems, it is natural to expect the excess mass to affect the rotational inertia of the system as well.
-Indeed, our formalism leads to the following sum rule,
+{\em Rotational sum rules.} In isolated systems, {the exact correspondence between magnetic fields and angular velocities leads to the following rotational sum rules for the electron inertia tensor,

-where ${\bf R}$ stands for the atomic positions at rest of all atoms (the scalar products involve a double sum over the sublattice index and Cartesian directions), $\hat{\bf L}$ is given by Eq.~\eqref{lorb}, and $\dot{\bm{\theta}}$ is the angular velocity.
-By definition, ${\partial \langle L_\alpha \rangle}/{\partial \dot{\theta}_{\beta}}$ describes a purely electronic contribution to the overall moment of inertia: By replacing ${\bf M}^{\rm el}$ with the bare nuclear mass tensor ${\bf M}$, Eq.~\eqref{sum_l2} recovers the classical definition of $I_{\alpha\beta}$ for a system of point masses. ${\bf I}^{\rm el}$ relates directly to the geometric orbital magnetization~\cite{Trifunovic-19,Zabalo-22}, $m_\alpha$, at first order in the angular velocity,
+} Here ${\bf R}$ stands for the atomic positions at rest of all atoms (the scalar products involve a double sum over the sublattice index and Cartesian directions), $\hat{\bf L}$ is given by Eq.~\eqref{lorb}, and $\dot{\bm{\theta}}$ is the angular velocity {pseudovector}. {To the best of our knowledge, neither Eq.~\eqref{axial} nor Eq.~\eqref{sum_l2} were pointed out before.}